MNlegion/PastorRepo/README.md

 # MERN Stack Social Application README

-Welcome to our MERN (MongoDB, Express.js, React.js, Node.js) stack social application!
-This README provides an overview of our application, including installation instructions, features, and how to contribute.
+Welcome to my MERN (MongoDB, Express.js, React.js, Node.js) stack social application!
+This README provides an overview of my application, including installation instructions, features, and how to contribute.

 ## Table of Contents